 Come for lunch but stay for coffee.
 Fumbally takes its coffee seriously and sources beans from the likes of Copenhagen’s Coffee Collective and Belfast’s Bailies.

 The Fumbally is located at Fumbally Lane, Dublin 8, Ireland.

-Tasting Tip: The smallish dining space makes reservations a must.
-Make the extra effort and enjoy the reasonably priced dinner (€32 for two courses or €38 for three courses).
-With food this good, prices will eventually rise.
+The smallish dining space makes reservations a must.
+Make the extra effort so that you can enjoy the restaurant’s reasonably priced tasting menus.

 Bastible is located at 111 S Circular Rd, Dublin 8, Ireland.

 Located across the street from the Grand Canal, Locks 1 Windsor Terrace serves beautiful, sophisticated food in a sun-drenched neighborhood setting.
 Although our Dublin lunch looked like it could be served at any Michelin-starred restaurant in France, we dug deeper.

 Our reward?
 We indulged in flavors and ingredients unique to Dublin in dishes like simple homemade rye bread served with smoked trout Irish butter and more sophisticated lamb belly plated with young carrots and local sheep’s cheese.